-Similar to the '506 patent and Hsu, Sebastian describes a compression system and method to select a compression encoder based on the data type of a data block.
+Similar to the '992 patent and Hsu, Sebastian describes a compression system and method to select a compression encoder based on the data type of a data block.
 See Sebastian at Abstract.
 Sebastian's "Base-Filter-Resource" (BFR) system applies data-type-specific compression to a variety of data types.
 Id. at 1:45-50.

 Sebastian's system includes different compression encoders (alternatively referred to as "filters" in Sebastian) that each support a specific data type (alternatively referred to as the "data format" of a "source data" in Sebastian).
 For example, Sebastian's system includes compression encoders for data types such as Excel XLS worksheets or Word DOC files.
 Id. at 1:50-52.
 If an available compression encoder "matches the format of the data to be encoded, the advantages of format-specific compression can be realized for that data."
 Id. at 1:55-57.
-If no installed compression encoder matches with the data type to be compressed, a "generic" compression encoder is used.
-Id. at 1:58; see also id. at 4:9-23 (suitable generic filters include Lempel-Ziv variants).
+If no "installed" compression encoder matches with the data type to be compressed, a "generic" compression encoder is used.
+Id. at 1:55-60; see also id. at 4:9-23 (suitable generic filters include Lempel-Ziv variants).
 Sebastian teaches that the use of a "generic" compression encoder is beneficial because it allows the compression system to handle a "wide range of data formats," including formats unknown by the compression system.
 See id. at 1:45-60.
 Sebastian also recognizes that the choice of the best compression algorithm may be based on system resources and other factors, including "the current availability of memory and the desired trade-off between speed and compression performance."
 Id. at 17:49-52.
-Accordingly, Sebastian teaches automatically applying an encoder to a data block when a designated alternative encoder (i.e., a data type specific encoder) is not identified due to an unsupported data type.
+Accordingly, Sebastian teaches automatically applying an encoder to a data block when a designated alternative encoder (i.e., a data type specific encoder) cannot be identified due to an unsupported data type.
 Hirschberg Decl., ¶ 44.

-2. Independent Claim 105 Is Obvious in View of Hsu and Sebastian a.
-Hsu Discloses the Preamble and Limitations A-D, and F of Claim 105 b.
-Implementing Hsu in View of Sebastian to Include Limitation E Claim 105 Would Have Been Obvious
+- 2. Independent Claim 48 Is Obvious in View of Hsu and Franaszek - a.
+Hsu Discloses the Preamble and Limitations A-D, and F of Claim 48 b.
+Implementing Hsu in View of Sebastian to Include Limitation E Claim 48 Would Have Been Obvious

-As explained above in Sections VII.A.3.a-e and VII.A.3.g, Hsu discloses the Preamble and limitations A-D and F of claim 105.
+As explained above in Sections VII.A.3.a-e and VII.A.3.g, Hsu discloses the Preamble and limitations A-D and F of claim 48.

 As explained above, Hsu and Sebastian are both directed to compression systems that determine what compression encoder will be used based on the type of data that is to be compressed.
 Sebastian provides an additional express teaching to use a default data compression encoder when analysis of the data within the data block does not identify a data type corresponding to an appropriate compression encoder.
 Hirschberg Decl., ¶ 44.
-Sebastian, summarized in detail in Section VII.B.1, describes a compression system similar to Hsu's system.
-Sebastian's system analyzes the content of a data source (e.g., a file) to identify whether its data format is supported by one of the compression encoders included in the system.
+Sebastian, summarized in detail in Section

+VII.B.1, describes a compression system similar to Hsu's system.
+Sebastian's system analyzes the content of a data source (e.g., a file) to identify whether its data format is supported by one of the preexisting compression encoders in the system.
 Sebastian at 4:47-50, 5:24-26.
-Importantly, Sebastian expressly teaches using a default data compression encoder, "such as [a] Lempel-Ziv (LZ)" encoder, when a data source is unsupported by the existing compression encoders.
-Sebastian at 4:9-15.
+Importantly, Sebastian expressly teaches using a default data compression encoder, "such as Lempel-Ziv (LZ)" encoder, when a data source is unsupported by the existing compression encoders.
+Id. at 4:9-15.
+That is, as explained above, Sebastian teaches automatically applying an encoder to a data block when a designated alternative encoder (i.e., a data type specific encoder) cannot be identified due to an unsupported data type.
+Hirschberg Decl., ¶ 44.